-- 4.6.18 During an examination, you will not communicate by word or otherwise with any other person, except with the examination invigilators. - 4.6.19 You should remain in your seat without talking until your answer book has been collected, and you are permitted to leave the examination hall/room. - 4.6.20 You should not attempt any examination in any module, unless you have completed all the registration requirements for that module.
-In the event you do enter the examination hall, and attempt the examination, the invigilators have the right to ask you to leave the examination hall. - 4.6.21 If you wish to leave the examination hall or require extra paper please raise your hand and an invigilator will come to your assistance. - 4.6.22 If the fire alarm sounds you will be instructed to stop writing and must await further instructions. - 4.6.23 If you are found with unauthorised material you could be subject to disciplinary procedures (unfair means/academic offence). - 4.6.24 You must use a pen to answer examination questions, except when producing graphs, tables, or diagrams.
-Additional information about rules and regulations governing examinations can be found in Appendix 1.
+- 4.5.14 Students who arrive late, but before half the exam time or one hour (whichever is less), may be permitted to take the examination after approval from the Deputy Dean Academic Affairs.
+However, no additional time will be allowed for students who come late, unless there are exceptional circumstances. - 4.5.15 You may bring into an examination room only those materials approved by the examination invigilators, and indicated as such on the examination paper. - 4.5.16 All other materials must be deposited directly upon entering the examination room at a place stipulated by the examination invigilators. - 4.5.17 You will not remove from the examination room any answer scripts or other paper provided for use during the course of the examination. - 4.5.18 You may normally be allowed to take with you question papers after the examination, unless otherwise stated. - 4.5.19 During an examination, you will not communicate by word or otherwise with any other person, except with the examination invigilators. - 4.5.20 You should remain in your seat without talking until your answer book has been collected, and you are permitted to leave the examination hall/room. - 4.5.21 You should not attempt any examination in any module, unless you have completed all the registration requirements for that module.
+In the event you do enter the examination hall, and attempt the examination, the invigilators have every right to ask you to leave the examination hall. - 4.5.22 If you wish to leave the examination hall or require extra paper please raise your hand and an invigilator will come for your assistance. - 4.5.23 If the fire alarm sounds, you will be instructed to stop writing and must await further instructions. - 4.5.24 You may take away your question paper, unless you are instructed not to do so on the front of the examination paper, or you are using a hard copy of a computerised examination.
+You must not take out any rough working, unused examination stationery or other materials. - 4.5.25 If you are found with unauthorised material, you could be subject to disciplinary procedures (unfair means/academic offence). - 4.5.26 Students must use a pen to answer examination questions, except when producing graphs, tables, or diagrams.
+Additional information about rules and regulations governing examinations can be found in Appendix 1. - 4.5.27 Students must write the correct question number for each answer.
+Any answer without mentioning respective question number will not be marked.

-4.7 NON- ATTENDANCE OF ASSESSMENTS AND MITIGATING CIRCUMSTANCES
+4.6 NON- ATTENDANCE OF ASSESSMENTS and MITIGATING CIRCUMSTANCES